MrPieces/Cookbook/README.md

 ![ArangoDB-Logo](https://docs.arangodb.com/assets/arangodb_logo_2016_inverted.png)

+**Note**: this repository has been archived, as the cookbook is now maintained as part of the official ArangoDB documentation and not separetely.

 In this cookbook you can find some recipes for specific problems regarding ArangoDB.

 The cookbook is always work in progress.